 Within three days of hiring an employee, you must verify the individual is legally allowed to work in the United States.
 Federal law mandates that you complete Form I-9 (Employment Eligibility Verification), which asks you to examine certain documents as outlined in the I-9 instructions.

 The law doesn’t require that you submit the I-9 form to the government.
 But you must store the form for three years after the employee’s hire date or one year after the employee leaves your company, whichever comes later.
-Best practice is to keep all I-9 forms stored together in one place, and separately from employees’ other personnel forms and records.
+The best practice is to keep all I-9 forms stored together in one place, and separately from employees’ other personnel forms and records.

 - Have the Employee Complete a Withholding Allowance Certificate

 To determine how much to withhold from an employee’s paycheck to cover federal taxes, have the employee complete Form W-4, which tells you the number of allowances he or she wants to claim.
-Again, this form is for your reference, and not to be filed with the IRS.
+Again, this form is for your reference, and is not to be filed with the IRS.

 Set Up Payroll and Tax Withholding